CleverRaven/Cataclysm-DDA/data/mods/Aftershock/README.md

 ### npcs

 Contains json data for npcs, factions, and design document for any new factions, specific new factions PrepPhyle and Whately Clan.
 The PrepPhyle are a group of frontier squatters taking advantage of decaying colony infrastructure to set up an independent colonoy separate from Corporate and Earthgov influences.
 The Whately Clan are a possibly exiled branch of a corporate executive family.
 They are mad, bad, and dangerous to know.
+Mutant NPCs are also located in this folder.

+### spells

+Contains json data for all spells that are used to create unique effects in game.